Brain-like Variational Inference: Extended Discussion

 Furthermore, we observed a clear pattern: the less amortized the inference process, the better the generalization capability. \textit{Semi-amortized VAE} (sa-VAE; \cite{kim2018semi}), which relies partially on iterative updates, outperformed the more heavily amortized \textit{iterative amortized VAE} (ia-VAE; \cite{marino18iterative}), suggesting that reducing dependence on learned amortization functions enhances adaptability to novel inputs.

-Similar advantages of iterative inference have been observed in other domains as well.
-Recent advances in large language models employ iterative reasoning at test time (e.g., chain-of-thought prompting \cite{wei2022chainofthought}, tree-of-thought reasoning \cite{Yao2023TreeOfThought}) and achieve significantly better performance on complex reasoning tasks, despite the additional computational overhead.
+\paragraph{Iterative reasoning in other domains.} Similar advantages of iterative inference have been observed in other domains as well.
+Recent advances in large language models employ iterative reasoning at test time, either explicitly through prompting techniques like \textit{chain-of-thought} \cite{wei2022chainofthought} and \textit{tree-of-thought} \cite{Yao2023TreeOfThought}, or through more sophisticated inference-time algorithms and architectures.
+These approaches generally fall into two categories: some focus on the inference algorithm, like the MCMC-based sampler from \textcite{Karan2025ReasoningMCMC}, which elicits latent reasoning from a base model.
+Others modify the architecture itself to be inherently more iterative.
+For instance, the brain-inspired \textit{Hierarchical Reasoning Model} (HRM; \cite{wang2025hrm}) introduces a novel recurrent structure for latent reasoning, while \textcite{Koishekenov2025ETD} train a model to recursively apply its own reasoning-critical layers.

+This principle has earlier roots in computer vision, where the brain-inspired \textit{recursive cortical network} (RCN; \cite{george2017rcn, george2025detailed}) showed that a generative model using iterative message-passing, equipped with both feedback and lateral recurrent connections, could achieve remarkable data efficiency and generalization on challenging visual reasoning tasks, such as breaking text-based CAPTCHAs \cite{george2017rcn}.

+These diverse approaches---spanning prompting, sampling, and architecture---all converge on a similar principle: dedicating more test-time computational steps to a problem enables superior performance on complex reasoning tasks, despite the additional overhead.

-Similarly, \textcite{liao2025arcagi} demonstrated impressive performance on the challenging ARC-AGI benchmark \cite{chollet2025arcagi} ($34.75\%$ on the training set and $20\%$ on the evaluation set) by replacing encoder networks entirely with expectation-maximization iterative updates, which is conceptually similar to our approach of supplanting encoders with natural gradient descent.
-Remarkably, they achieved this without any pretraining, suggesting that iterative inference may offer inherent advantages for tackling difficult generalization problems \cite{liao2025arcagi}.
+The power of iterative inference is particularly evident on benchmarks designed to test the limits of abstract reasoning.
+On the challenging ARC-AGI benchmark \cite{chollet2025arcagi}, \textcite{liao2025arcagi} achieved strong performance ($34.75\%$ on training set, $20\%$ on evaluation set) by replacing encoder networks entirely with expectation-maximization (EM) iterative updates.
+This is conceptually similar to our approach, where iterative optimization replaces learned encoders.
+Remarkably, \textcite{liao2025arcagi} achieved these strong results without any pretraining, further supporting the idea that iterative inference may offer inherent advantages for generalization on difficult, abstract problems.

-However, these benefits come at a substantial computational cost \cite{pinchetti2025benchmarking}.
-Iterative inference algorithms are considerably slower than their amortized counterparts, both during training and at test time.
-Our training time scales with the number of iterations---conceptually equivalent to training deeper ResNets with parameter sharing (\cref{fig:encoder_unrolled})---resulting in significantly higher computational overhead.
-At test time, while we observed much earlier convergence before the full $T_\text{test} = 1{,}000$ iterations, our iterative VAEs still require a lot more test time computation than the single forward pass of their amortized counterparts with convolutional encoders.